 The throughput in table 6.1.4-1 is stated relative to the maximum throughput of the FRC.
 The Maximum throughput for an FRC equals the Payload size / (Number of Resource Unit * time to send one Resource Unit).

 The BS Uplink and Downlink paths shall each meet the performance criteria defined in table 6.1.4-1 during the test.
-If the Uplink and Downlink paths are evaluated as a one loop then the criteria is two times the throughput reduction shown in table 6.1.4-1.
+If the Uplink and Downlink paths are evaluated as a one loop, then the criterion is two times the throughput reduction shown in table 6.1.4-1.
 After each test case BS shall operate as intended with no loss of user control function, stored data and the communication link shall be maintained.